SciML/PolyChaos.jl/docs/src/math.md

 The importance of the three-term recurrence relation is difficult to overestimate.
 It provides

   - efficient means of evaluating polynomials (and derivatives),
-  - zeros of orthogonal polynomials by means of a eigenvalues of a symmetric, tridiagonal matrix
+  - zeros of orthogonal polynomials by means of the eigenvalues of a symmetric, tridiagonal matrix
-  - acces to quadrature rules,
+  - access to quadrature rules,
   - normalization constants to create orthonormal polynomials.

 Theorem 1.27 states: